 The sandstones are thought to have been laid down by an eastward-flowing, braided river system which linked alluvial fans to the west and a lake margin to the east.
 The finer-grained rocks, or shales, are believed to be of a lacustrine origin.
 These shales contain rare plant remains and a small number of fish scales and bones.

 Everywhere, the beds are steeply inclined to the ESE; the dip varies from 55° to 75° .
 It is this angle that has led to the profusion of stacks, arches and caves.

 The island is cut by a number of WNW-trending faults, most of which appear to have relatively little throw.
 The fault planes form belts of soft, intensely shattered rock e.g. at Finniequoy and Geo of Wirvie.
-The Havens is thought to be the site of another fault, where the weakness has been exploited by the sea.
+The North and South Havens are thought to delineate the site of another fault, where the weakness has been exploited by the sea.

 There are also some igneous intrusions (known as dykes), most of which were emplaced along these fault zones.
 Dykes are most common on the west and south-west coastline, and best seen from the sea.
 There is some mineralisation associated with the dykes, some of which contains copper ore.

 Copper ore and mining